gameAutomationMNNIT/CS_Source_Aimbot/README.md

 # CS_Source_Aimbot
 A softbot to aim automatically towards other players in counter strike source game.

+-Go to release section for the source code.

 How to run:
 -Download the release v0.1